North Pacific right whale: Entanglement in fishing gear and interaction with marine debris

-In the Sea of Okhotsk entanglement in fishing gear, like deep-water crab traps and Japanese pelagic driftnet gear for salmon may be a significant problem.
+In the Sea of Okhotsk, entanglement in fishing gear, such as deep-water crab traps and Japanese pelagic driftnet gear for salmon, may be a significant problem.

-All the modern records of entanglement have involved Japanese fisheries including cases in the Russian Far East in which about 60% of all cetacean (medium to larger species) entanglements recorded in the Sea of Okhotsk were caused by Japanese fisheries.
+All modern records of entanglement have involved Japanese fisheries, including cases in the Russian Far East, where about 60% of all cetacean (medium- to large-sized species) entanglements recorded in the Sea of Okhotsk were caused by Japanese fisheries.